Matching while Learning: Simulations

+In this section, we simulate \DEEMplus in a market environment with queue-based shadow prices and compare its performance against other policies.
+We consider $350$ instances with $|\cI| = 4 $ worker types and $|\cJ|=3$ job types.
+In each instance, the arrival rates of all the worker types are identical, i.e., $\rho_i = 0.25$ for all $i\in\cI$, while the arrival rates of the job types are randomly chosen.
+The choice of these instances is discussed in detail in Appendix~\ref{apx:instances}.
+For our simulations, we consider $N\in \{10,20,30,40\}$.
+Given an instance $({\rho}, N ,\mu,A)$, our simulated marketplace is described as follows.

+{\bf Arrival process.} Time is discrete, $t=1,2,\cdots,T$, where we assume that $T \in (200,400,600,800)$ for $N\in (10,20,30,40)$, respectively.
+At the beginning of each time period $t$, a fixed $M_N(i)$ number of workers of type $i$ arrive and they stay for $N$ periods.
+We choose $M_N(i) = 600/N$ for the different values of $N$ for each $i$, so that, irrespective of $N$, the total number of workers of any type $i$ present in the market at any time $t$ is $M_N(i)\times N = 600$ (making a total of $600\times |\cI| = 600 \times 4 = 2400$ workers present in the market at any time).
+Relating back to the continuum model, here we implicitly assume that a mass of 0.25 corresponds to 600 workers or jobs.
+Observe that the fact that $M_N(i)$ is the same for all $i\in\cI$ reflects the fact that $\rho_i=0.25$ for all $i$.

+Job-matching decisions are sequentially made for each of the $2400$ workers in each time step in an arbitrary order.
+Between successive allocations, a job of type $j$ arrives with probability $\mu_j/\sum_{i\in\cI}\rho_i$ for each type $j$.
+Thus the relative proportions of the number of workers of different types that are present in the market at any time, and the expected number of jobs that arrive in the market in any time step, are proportional to $\rho_i$ and $\mu_j$ for $i\in\cI$ and $j\in \cJ$, where a mass of 1 corresponds to 1200 workers or jobs.
+We assume that each job takes one period to complete.

-{\bf Queues.} We assume that the arriving jobs accumulate in queues for the different types, each with a finite buffer of capacity $B$, where we choose $B=10,000$.
+{\bf Queues and queue-based prices.} As described in Section~\ref{subsec:queueprices}, we utilize a PD-control mechanism to set prices with the goal of stabilizing queue lengths; the details are presented in Appendix~\ref{sec:pd-control}.
+Queue lengths change at epochs where either a job arrives or it is assigned to a worker.
+The arriving jobs accumulate in queues for the different types, each with a finite buffer of capacity $B$, where we choose $B=50,000$.
 If the buffer capacity is exceeded for some job type then the remaining jobs are lost.

-{\bf Matching process.} In the beginning of each period, once all the new workers and jobs have arrived, the platform sequentially considers each worker in the platform,\footnote{This consists of the new workers and all the workers who have arrived in the past $N-1$ periods, or from the beginning of time if $t<N$.} and generates an assignment based on the history of the worker and the chosen policy.
+(We use a large buffer in our simulations to keep the price fluctuations small, to ensure that differences in the observed performance of \DEEMplus and other benchmark policies are not caused by large price fluctuations.)

+{\bf Matching process.} In the period when a worker arrives, when a job-matching decision is made for the worker for the very first time, the instantaneous price at that time is assigned to the worker.
+This price is utilized by the policy in determining the job allocations for the worker throughout her lifetime.

+At every job-matching opportunity, an assignment is generated by the chosen policy based on the assigned price and the history of assignments and outcomes for the worker.
 If a job of the required type is unavailable, then the worker remains unmatched.
 For each worker-job match, a random payoff is realized, drawn from the distribution specified by $A$, and the assignment-payoff tuple is added to the history of the worker.